ionic-team/ionic-cli/docs/cordova-build.md

 ## NAME
-cordova:build -- Build (prepare + compile) an Ionic project for a given platform.
+build -- Build (prepare + compile) an Ionic project for a given platform

 ## SYNOPSIS
-    ionic cordova:build <platform>
+    ionic build <platform>

 ## DESCRIPTION
-Build (prepare + compile) an Ionic project for a given platform.
+Build (prepare + compile) an Ionic project for a given platform

 Input | Description